mil06/gcp-mdp-demo/README.md

 ![GCP Dataprep recipe AB SS](documents/gcp%20ss/GCP%20Dataprep%20recipe%20AB%20SS.png)

-Now that we have completed the transformatons required in our first step to clean the data, we can continue to the next recipe which will have more of the business logic transformations.
-Comming back to the flow, we can add another recipe after the first and name it (meteorsonearth transform).
-Once again we'll click edit recipie to start adding the steps for this transformation.
+Now that we have completed the transformations required in our first step to clean the data, we can continue to the next recipe which will have more of the business logic transformations.
+Coming back to the flow, we can add another recipe after the first and name it (meteorsonearth transform).
+Once again we'll click edit recipe to start adding the steps for this transformation.

 ![GCP Dataprep Updated Flow C SS](documents/gcp%20ss/GCP%20Dataprep%20%20Update%20Flow%20C%20SS.png)

 1. Add a new step and search for the New Formula function.
 The Formula Type will be Multiple Row Formula.
 The Formula will be MULTIPLY(mass, 2.205).
-Here we're using the Multiply function to convert the mass column, curently in lbs to kgs.
+Here we're using the Multiply function to convert the mass column, currently in lbs to kgs.
 2. We can then use the delete column function to remove the original mass column as we will no longer need that.
 3. We'll rename the year column to timestamp, as it contains a time stamp and not just the year.
 4. Add another step with the New Formula function.
 The Formula Type will be Multiple Row Formula.
 The Formula will be DATEFORMAT(timestamp, 'yyyy').
-The idea behind this, and the next couple steps, is to extract the year, date and month to thier own columns.
+The idea behind this, and the next couple steps, is to extract the year, date and month to their own columns.
 5. Here we do the same as above, but for the month.
 DATEFORMAT(timestamp, 'MM').
 6. Once again, we do the same as above to extract the date.
 DATEFORMAT(timestamp, 'dd').